 This is a Project that covers the investigation of industry, further develop 21st Century skills, the discovery of personality traits and the opportunity to inquire about the courses and subjects needed to be studied in the senior part of secondary school in order to follow or set up a pathway for success.
-With the information and skills students gained, it is hoped that it becomes easier for students to choose subjects, create a pathway and find purpose in their future learning.
+Students also complete a 'Personal Project' based on Google's Genius Hour initiative.
+This sets students up to complete a project based on one of their passions, where they work on being a self-guided learner.
+With the information and skills students gained in this unit, it is hoped that it becomes easier for students to choose subjects, create a pathway and find purpose in their future learning.